Set Up Salesforce Identity SSO with Heroku

 - Click “Enable Identity Provider” then select the certificate you just created (or found) in the list and click “Save”.

-- In the Heroku web interface, select the Heroku org for which you want to set up SSO.
+- In the Heroku web interface, select the Heroku Enterprise Team for which you want to set up SSO.

-- In the settings tab for this org, upload the IdP metadata file you downloaded from Salesforce.
+- In the settings tab for this Team, upload the IdP metadata file you downloaded from Salesforce.
 You will see that identity federation is enabled on the Heroku side.

 You will see three values displayed in the Heroku dashboard in quick-copy fields.
 You’ll need to paste these into Salesforce to complete setup.